JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

   This table implements <span class="table_label">Verstable</span> within the constraints of <span class="table_label">CC</span>'s API.
 See [below](#verstable_description) for more details.

-* <span class="table_label">hmap</span> from [<span class="table_label">STC</span>](https://github.com/stclib/STC) v5.0 beta 4:

-  This table is an open-addressing table using linear probing.
-However, it stores a 7-bit fragment of each key's hash code in a separate array to limit direct key comparisons.
-One unusual feature of this table is that instead of relying on tombstones, an erasure at a given bucket shifts subsequent key-value pairs whose probe sequences include that bucket backward to fill the gap.
-This technique is commonly used by Robin Hood tables but not conventional linear-probing tables.

-  This table's approximate memory overhead is one byte, plus key-value padding, per bucket, in addition to the size of a key-value pair per vacant bucket.

 * <span class="table_label">khash</span> from [<span class="table_label">klib</span>](https://github.com/attractivechaos/klib) v0.2.8:

   This is a very popular open-addressing table that uses quadratic probing by default.
 It stores keys and values in two separate arrays (in addition to a third metadata array), rather than interspersed together in one buckets array.
 This choice conserves memory by eliminating padding bytes, but it means that lookups of existing keys necessarily entail extra cache misses.
 The table relies on tombstones for erasures.